 Closed-ended responses are always counter productive when your purpose is to try and establish a connection.
 Responses limited to “Yes,” “No” or “Sure” don’t fuel further conversation with an inbound prospect.
 They make you come off as uninterested.
 Instead, teach your employees to follow up with further information or questions in order to sustain the conversation and boost the odds of establishing a connection.
 For instance, if the caller asks, “Is there a warranty for your product?”, don’t just say, “Yes.”
 Instead, say, “Yes, there is a one year warranty on parts and services and 6 months replacement.
 What are the usual issues do you encounter with your unit?”
 Of course, you must balance your desire to forge a connection with respect for the caller’s time.

-One basic way to increase inbound sales leads is to improve your website’s Search Engine Optimization (SEO).
+One basic way to bost your lead generation efforts with inbound leads is to improve your website’s Search Engine Optimization (SEO).
 Making sufficient use of keywords to describe your product or service will increase your website’s chance of making it to the first page of the Google search results.
 With better rankings comes increased traffic to your website.
 If that person reached your website while looking for a product to buy online, your chances of converting the prospect are high.
 Be sure to have a lead capture mechanism in place such as a sign up form once potential customers get to your website.

 Knowing your company’s product by heart gives you the right confidence when answering an inbound sales call.
 And this confidence can be quickly sensed by your prospect.
 A caller who takes the time to place a phone call needs assistance.
 If you are not knowledgeable enough to respond to questions and process the sale, your odds of closing the sale are greatly reduced.
 Time and constant training are the key for you to develop product knowledge.
 It may be helpful for you to determine what the most frequently asked inbound sales questions are and talk with your sales training manager about the best way to address these questions.